MarvinWank/vog/README.md

 #### generate

 The `generate` subcommand is the core of vog.
-It allows you to generate immutable PHP objects from a JSON definition as prescribed below.
+It allows you to generate both immutable and mutable PHP objects from a JSON definition as prescribed below.
 It takes one additional argument: the path to the json file with the definitions.

 Example call: `./vendor/marvinwank/vog/vog.php generate ./app/value/value.json`